My Melancholy Baby: The First Ballads of the Great American Songbook, 1902-1913

 https://cinej.pitt.edu/ojs/index.php/cinej/article/view/135

 This article is a celebration of the quirky elements of two highly flawed but fascinating 1930 Hollywood musicals: Puttin’ on the Ritz (starring Harry Richman, and with some of the songs being by Irving Berlin); and Free and Easy (starring Buster Keaton).
 It is an interdisciplinary study that applies theatrical theories to movies.
 In it, I focus on the phenomenon of the sad clown as a symbol of tragicomedy.
-Springing from Rick Altman’s delineation of the “sad clown” sub-subgenre of the show musical subgenre, outlined in The American Film Musical, this article shows that in these early movie musicals, naïve melodrama and “gag” comedy coexist with elements of the sophisticated genre of tragicomedy, including by incorporating the grotesque into the mise en scene of their musical production numbers.
+My discussion springs from Rick Altman’s delineation of the “sad clown” sub-subgenre (of the “show musical” subgenre), outlined in The American Film Musical.
+This article shows that in these early movie musicals, naïve melodrama and “gag” comedy coexist with elements of the sophisticated genre of tragicomedy, including by incorporating the grotesque into the mise en scene of their musical production numbers.
 Once again, I am creating connections between things that are not usually thought of in association with each other – theories about the high-status art of drama and literature linked with popular musical comedies of an awkward transition stage in Hollywood’s history.

 “‘Some of These Days’ and the Study of the Great American Songbook.”
 Journal of the Society for American Music 4:2 (May 2010), 175-214.